MaayanLab/GeneSetCart/imagineset/app/use-cases/markdowns/alexander_disease.md

 <u> **CONCLUSION** </u>

-Here, we use the G2SG Assemble-Augment-Combine-Visualize-Analyze pipeline to explore possible targets and drugs that can reverse the gene expression changes related to Alexander Disease.
-We show that G2SG is a powerful tool that helps analyze gene sets created from related experiments and studies such as those created from the differential gene expression analyses of gene expression samples from Alexander disease studies.
+Here, we use the GeneSetCart Assemble-Augment-Combine-Visualize-Analyze pipeline to explore possible targets and drugs that can reverse the gene expression changes related to Alexander Disease.
+We show that GeneSetCart is a powerful tool that helps analyze gene sets created from related experiments and studies such as those created from the differential gene expression analyses of gene expression samples from Alexander disease studies.
 This enables users to find potential biomarkers and therapeutic treatments for the disease which are not limited to only one study.

 <br />